Differential graded algebras for trivalent plane graphs and their representations: Introduction

 There are many reasonable names for this dg-algebra: \begin{itemize} \item the \textbf{Casals--Murphy dg-algebra}, in reference to the mathematicians who computed it \item the invariant dg-algebra of binary sequences, as it was called in the paper of Casals and Murphy \cite{CM_DGA} \item the Legendrian contact dg-algebra (of the Legendrian satellite), in recognition of the contact-geometric picture \item the Chekanov-Eliashberg dg-algebra, which is synonymous with the Legendrian contact dg-algebra \end{itemize} In this paper, we will use the first of this list, because the second is rather cumbersome, and the third and fourth invoke the underlying contact geometry which we will largely ignore.

 There are a few versions of the Legendrian contact dg-algebra one could reasonably define, depending upon how much structure one wishes to encode.
 The Casals--Murphy dg-algebra corresponds to one such choice; instead, we use a fully non-commutative version, which on the level of the graded algebra is realized by removing commutativity using the following two-step procedure: \begin{itemize} \item First, we do not need that the elements of the coefficient ring commute with the other generators.
 We may instead consider $\Z$-linear combinations of words of the form $n_1 w_1 n_2 w_2 \cdots n_k w_k$ where $n_i \in R$ and $w_i$ is a word in the other variables. \item We may change our coefficient ring from $R = \Z[H_1(\Lambda_{G})]$ to $R^{nc} = \Z[\pi_1(\Lambda_{G})]$ instead, with respect to some base point.
-The marker $nc$ stands for \emph{non-commutative}. \end{itemize} For contact-geometric reasons, in order to apply the second step, we must have also applied the first, so our use of non-commutative coefficients also necessitates removing commutativity between the coefficients and the generators.
+The marker $nc$ stands for \emph{non-commutative}. \end{itemize} Because of the definition of the differential of a Legendrian contact dg-algebra, in order to apply the second step, we must have also applied the first, so our use of non-commutative coefficients also necessitates removing commutativity between the coefficients and the generators.
+The reader interested in a contact-geometric explanation of this point may consult e.g. Appendix A of an article of Chantraine, Dimitroglou Rizell, Ghiggini, and Golovko \cite{CDGG}.

 Let us be precise about our base points.
 If we fix a vertex $v \in V$, then since $\Lambda_G$ is branched at $v$, there is a unique point $\wt{v} \in \Lambda_{G}$ lying over $v$, which we use as a base point for our computations.
 Let $\scr{B}_{G,f_{\infty},v}$ be the resulting graded algebra; we may write it as a free product of algebras